afnog/sse/firewalls/presentation.md

 What effect will this have?

+What are the numbers?

 ???

 It will **-A**ppend a rule to the `INPUT` chain, which will match incoming packets.
 It will have no effect for now, because the policy is also ACCEPT.
 However you will see *icmp* packets accounted against the rule, instead of the chain.

+The first two numbers show that 0 packets (totalling 0 bytes) have matched this rule (since it was created or the packet counters were last reset).

 ---